robmasocco/AOS-TAG/ideas.md

 # DEVICE FILE(s)

 A char device driver is required for these, maybe more than one or some minor-based behaviour.

+To create a device file in */dev* inside *init_module* specifying your device driver have a look at [this](https://stackoverflow.com/questions/49350553/can-i-call-mknod-from-my-kernel-module).

 ## STATUS
 As requested, line-by-line status report.
 Located in /dev.
 Named */dev/aos_tag*.